Body Piercing as a Career - A Guide to Apprenticeship and Getting Started.

 - Are You Comfortable with Public Speaking?
 You are going to talk in front of people a lot.
 It can range from one person to as many as 12 at one time.
 Granted it's not like addressing a crowd of thousands but if you have issues speaking with people directly or keeping eye contact, you may need to work on it to be effective.
 When I give a consultation or aftercare instructions, I'm very aware of eye contact, what I'm doing with my hands and my posture.

 - Are You Able to Say No to a Client?
 No, the customer is not always right and one of the hardest things to learn when starting out is when to say "no".
 You struggle with the loss of a client because you refuse to do something that you are not comfortable with or simply isn't going to produce good results.
 I refuse clients all the time because their anatomy isn't structured in a way that the piercing can be done safely or heal correctly.
-Also if they client insist on that I pierce with incorrect jewelry, is under the influence or it's a piercing that I don't feel comfortable doing.
+Also if the client insists on that I pierce with incorrect jewelry, is under the influence or it's a piercing that I don't feel comfortable doing.
 Yes, it's income that you aren't going to get but if the person has issues, they are going to tell everyone and it will be your fault.
 You are the expert remember, if they decide to go against your advice, then it's your ethical responsibility to say, "I want no part of it."